 NEW BOOKS — GFM subscribers get 20% off these and all books.
 To get the discount, log in first using the information provided in your current issue.
 Or phone us at 1-800-307-8949.

 Growing for Market is Information Central for Cut Flowers.
-Our editor and publisher, Lynn Byczynski, wrote the book on small-scale commercial cut flower production: The Flower Farmer: An Organic Grower's Guide to Raising and Selling Cut Flowers.
-To purchase a signed copy, Click here.
+GFM founder and former editor, Lynn Byczynski, wrote the book on small-scale commercial cut flower production: The Flower Farmer: An Organic Grower's Guide to Raising and Selling Cut Flowers.

 Frank and Pamela Arnosky wrote a regular flower column for Growing for Market for more than a decade.
 Their columns are collected in the book Local Color, available in print from the GFM bookstore.
 Or read it right now by downloading the E-book!
 We also sell Specialty Cut Flowers by Allan Armitage and Judy Laushman, which is the essential reference work on every kind of cut flower.
 You will open it every day in spring!